Time to Listen and Change

 In that case, what did Jesus say to do?
 Bring two or three witnesses (Mat.
 18:15-16).
 Bring in two or three, because maybe it is you who misunderstood, and the two or three will help you understand.
 Or maybe I have a hard heart, and need you to “gang up” on me a little bit.
 Jesus said to gang up on others if they don’t “get it,” or if they don’t understand, because we want to win our brothers.
 It’s not a discipline thing.
 It’s not excommunication; it’s about helping each other.
 I was a Roman Catholic for twenty years and excommunication means you’re dead, you’re gone, and you’re going to hell.
 There’s no hope of heaven for you and so you are thrown to hell.

 That’s not what it says in the Bible.
 In the Bible, we try to resolve issues.
 If a person doesn’t pay attention and wants their sin, we may pull back relationship and not eat with them until they see how serious it is, so we can win them back.
-It’s like a spanking for a child.
-It’s not something you want to do, but if that’s what it takes to get their attention, God said you spank a child.
+It’s like discipline for a child.
+It’s not something you want to do, but if that’s what it takes to get their attention, God said you discipline a child.
 That doesn’t mean they are not your child anymore.
-God says if you don’t spank or discipline your children in some way, you don’t love them.
+God says if you don’t discipline your children in some way, you don’t love them.
 (Hebrews 12:7-10).

 The books of the Bible were written across continents.
 The letters and relationships are across years and across cities, countries and continents.
 Not a single book in the Bible is about only one local assembly.
 The point is, that even across the miles and the continents, we need each other.
 God’s call to us today is that we begin to live that way and involve ourselves in each other’s lives.
 Are we to admonish one another on Sunday only?
 No, daily.
 Why?
 So that we won’t be hardened and deceived.
 That’s in the Bible.
 Be called alongside one another daily so that we won’t be hardened and deceived.
 Whether we are old or young, single or married, ten children or two children, teenager or toddler—who are my mothers, brothers and sisters?
 We need each other, because you have gifts I don’t have.